-The syntactic grammar as presented in sections 0, 0, 0 and 0 is actually not a complete account of which token sequences are accepted as correct ECMAScript programs.
+The syntactic grammar as presented in sections 0, 0, 0 and 0 is actually not a complete account of which token sequences are accepted as correct non-strict ECMAScript programs.
 Certain additional token sequences are also accepted, namely, those that would be described by the grammar if only semicolons were added to the sequence in certain places (such as before line terminator characters).
 Furthermore, certain token sequences that are described by the grammar are not considered acceptable if a terminator character appears in certain "awkward" places.
+Programs that require semicolon insertion must be statically rejected in strict mode (i.e. they are not strict mode programs).